Board of Directors

 In addition to her love for all that LLL provides, she is dedicated to activities for women’s health, education and economic development; respect for the worldview of indigenous peoples; and the promotion of local/organic products and a more responsible lifestyle.
 In her free time, she likes to bake, read and learn languages.

-Shevawn has been a Leader since 1993.
-She has served as Area Coordinator of Leaders (ACL) for LLL Italia, and was a member of the European Council from 2013 to 2016.
-Shevawn states that being part of the European Council has broadened her perspective regarding what LLL is and how LLL works.
-She’s ready to contribute to building the future of LLLI, and thinks an important challenge that LLLI faces is to succeed in making every Leader feel that they are a part of one and the same worldwide organization.
+Serving as Area Coordinator of Leaders (ACL) for LLL Italia enabled her to become a member of the European Council from 2013 to 2016, which helped her to broaden her perspective regarding what LLL is and how LLL works.
+She became a member of the LLLI Board of Directors in 2016 and has served as Chair of the Inclusivity and Outreach Committee as well as member of the Bylaws, Program Services and Resource Development Committees.
+She thinks an important challenge that LLLI faces is to succeed in making every Leader feel that they are a part of one and the same worldwide organization.

 Devorah was born and raised in New Jersey.
 She met and married her husband David in 1976.
 With the support of LLL New Jersey Leaders, she successfully nursed her first child despite a painful start.
 She made it through a required cessation of breastfeeding due to medication, then considered contraindicative, and became inspired by her local Group Leaders to help other mothers as they had helped her.

 In 1981, Devorah was accredited as a La Leche League Leader in New Jersey.
 She moved with her family to Israel in 1984. where she continued working with LLL, first as a Group Leader and then in many LLL administrative positions.
 LLLI has been a huge part of Devorah and her family’s life.